 As a sign of successful cooperation and recognition of the CAGs, some municipalities are starting to support their CAGs.
 Some municipalities provided technical and organisational support (e.g. municipalities providing rooms for CAG meetings in Portugal, Romania, and Bulgaria).
-As a sign of increasing trust and recognition of the CAGs some municipalities provided small financial support for CAG initiatives, for example to organise the International Roma Day (e.g. in Bulgaria, FYRoM, Ukraine, and Portugal).
+As a sign of increasing trust and recognition of the CAGs some municipalities provided small financial support for CAG initiatives, for example to organise the International Roma Day (e.g. in Bulgaria, "the former Yugoslav Republic of Macedonia", Ukraine, and Portugal).